joechiu/clock/README.md

 # clock widget

-A fun and portable clock widget for Linux, iOS and Windows improved from an example code in the PyQT5 package.
+A fun clock widget improved from an example code in the PyQT5 package and portable for Linux, iOS and Windows.

 Developed by Python3.62 and PyQT5.